reflectoring/reflectoring.github.io/_posts/2020-04-01-database-migration-spring-boot-liquibase.md

       textColumnType: VARCHAR(250)
     contexts: local
 ```

-The changelog file below uses the liquibase parameter `textColumnType` to define the column type.
-When the application runs with `docker` profile it uses `TEXT` as the type and for `h2` profile it uses `VARCHAR(250)`.
+Above, we set the Liquibase parameter `textColumnType` to `VARCHAR(250)` when Spring Boot starts in the `h2` profile and to `TEXT` when it starts in the `docker` profile (assuming that the docker profile starts up a "real" database).

+We can now use this parameter in a changelog:

 ```yaml
 databaseChangeLog: